-As the protective veil that shrouded Harvey Weinstein’s misdeeds fell before his and the world’s eyes, and women from pole to pole began to post their #metoo experiences I was roused to post #metoo on my Facebook wall.
+As the protective veil that shrouded Harvey Weinstein’s misdeeds fell before his and the world’s eyes, and women began to post their #metoo experiences I was roused to post #metoo on my Facebook wall.

 A collective of female voices surged into a crescendo as women put their experiences of sexual harassment and assault into words: unveiling events that had often remained part of their inner world alone.